Finite Riesz products and Ornstein non-inequalities on quantum tori: Non-commutative Riesz products

 \subsection{Definition of the products and the main result}

 Going back to the products of the form (\ref{2_0}), we can rewrite them as

 Motivated by (\ref{UV}), the above can be thought of as the value of the polynomial below for $\theta=0$;

 for $\theta\in[0,1]$.
 This defines a sequence of (in general) non-commutative Riesz products.
-Because of commutation limitations, in order the above product to be meaningful, we define the product in the following sense:
+Because of commutation limitations, in order the above product to be meaningful, we define the product in the following sense. \begin{definition} Let $\mathcal{A}_\theta$ be a rotation algebra with generators $U_\theta$ and $V_\theta$.
+For a sequence of natural numbers $\{m_j\}_{j\in\mathbb{N}}$ that satisfies the lacunary condition